Our work

 Green Deal Infrastructure Nature

-The Green Deal Infrastructure Nature investigates how infrastructure can contribute to biodiversity through nature-friendly design, management, and cooperation.
+As part of the Green Deal Infranatuur, partners explored how infrastructure can contribute to biodiversity through nature-friendly design, management, and collaboration.

-The Green Deal Infrastructure Nature investigates how infrastructure can contribute to biodiversity through nature-friendly design, management, and cooperation.
+As part of the Green Deal Infranatuur, partners explored how infrastructure can contribute to biodiversity through nature-friendly design, management, and collaboration.

 Context